22 April 2017

 4. Schnitzel

-Technically a national dish of Austria, Schnitzel has also been adopted into German cuisine.
+Technically a national dish of Austria, Schnitzel has been wholeheartedly adopted into German cuisine - and it’s a must-try while you’re there.

 5. Käsespatzle